 There are a few things to be aware of, one of them is accreditation.
 If the company is not certified or accredited by the most important agencies in the industry such as the Better Business Bureau, the Vehicle Protection Association, and Consumer Affairs, it is probably a safe bet to say they are not a very reputable company.

 Be sure to check out what industry professionals are saying as well as consumers like yourself.
 When you get a chance to see what others think of the company, it will help you make your decision.
 Be sure to take reviews only at face value though.
-We aren’t saying that negative review should be ignored, but know that there may be a bit more to the story that you are seeing in a short 200-word review.
+We aren’t saying that negative reviews should be ignored, but know that there may be a bit more to the story that you are seeing in a short 200-word review.
 Doing your own research will give you the best opportunity to find a trusted auto warranty company to protect your used car.

 It’s the 21st century and cars have become our most important and most expensive mode of transportation.
 Any unexpected incident or vehicle repair can lead to a great deal of financial stress.
 We believe in the motto “better safe than sorry”, and a vehicle protection plan from Endurance is the safety net that all drivers need.
-Call us today to get your free quote and one-way ticket to the world of worry-free driving!
+Call us today to get your free quote and a one-way ticket to the world of worry-free driving!